Biblical Theology

 Key Lessons:

-• God provides for His chosen ones:Saul’s father’s concern and provision for him reflects God’s care for His anointed leaders.
-God not only calls individuals to specific roles but also ensures their needs are met along the way.
-As we step into the roles and responsibilities God has called us to, we can trust in His provision and care.
+God provides for His chosen ones.
+The father’s concern and provision for Saul reflect God’s care for His anointed.
+As believers step into the roles and responsibilities God has called them to, they can trust in His provision and care.

 Share this: